The 1960s Isle of Man-made Peel P50, a three-wheeled microcar, is regarded as the slowest car in the world.

 This example also gives us a neat NLP (Natural Language Processing) keyword grouping: RC car, slow speed, model, control, hobby—all relevant for long-tail searches.

-You’ve heard about the slowest, but what about the 2nd lowest car in the world?
+You’ve heard about the slowest car, but what about the second slowest car in the world?

 That spot often goes to the Renault Twizy, a compact two-seater electric vehicle.
 Its low ground clearance and 45 km/h top speed make it perfect for narrow city lanes but unsuitable for highways.